gmaurice/maps-docker-compose/README.md

 The osrm-backend on container on startup will detect if the binary has updated with a `docker-compose pull` and regenerate the osrm storage files.

+Ensure you have **IPV6 enabled** on your host, even if you don't use it.
+IPV6 is mandatory for running renderd.

 If you `grep -r maps.localnet *` in the `maps-docker-compose` directory, you'll see every file you'll need to edit if you want to assign a domain name.
 Otherwise for testing you can edit your `/etc/hosts` file with (ie) `127.0.0.1 maps.localnet nominatim.maps.localnet` if your browser